-The intervision groups will be an opportunity for members of our international community to share their individual clinical approaches, exchange theoretical influences, and understand psychotherapy and counselling through the different cultural and socio-political lenses that our several countries of residency and our embodied backgrounds give us as a community.
+The Clinical Intervision Groups will be an opportunity for members of our international clinical community to share their individual approaches, exchange theoretical influences, and understand psychotherapy and counselling through the different cultural and socio-political lenses that our several countries of residency and our embodied backgrounds give us as a community.
 This will also be an opportunity to share experiences, concerns, support, and thoughts about the challenges of working online.
 For those of you who are new to us, intervision is a term we use for facilitated peer supervision.

-Available to MyStillpoint members.
+Available to MyStillpoint Counselling members.
 More information about MyStillpoint here.

 Bi-monthly from September 9th | Wednesdays | 7:30 - 8:45 pm BST | 8:30 - 9:45 pm CEST | 2:30 - 3:45 pm EDT | online